Go Green! - "Race Without A Trace"

 • Recognize the eco-friendly efforts of clients, partners, sponsors, and other businesses.

-• Compost leftover event food and paper cups used for water.
+• Compost leftover event food and paper cups used for water when possible.

 • Minimize the purchase of overly packaged race day refreshments.